 For the validation set, we evaluate the predictive performances of the models by the mean square error (MSE), which are presented in Table \ref{tab:fairness}.
-As shown in the table, when the importance (its coefficient $c$) of the sensitive variable is high, SEC-Fairness overall reduces the MSE of Fairness by about 50\%.
-One possible reason is as following.
-The linear function between $Y$ and the variables $\{X_{1},...,X_{4}\}$ actually only differs in the intercept per learner.
-The similarity between two learners as in the SEC algorithm will be small if the different of their sensitive variables $|S_{i}-S_{j}|$ is large.
+As shown in the table, when the importance (coefficient $b$) of the sensitive variable is high, the SEC-Fairness reduces the MSE of Fairness by about 50\% overall.
+One possible reason is as follows.
+The linear relationship between $y$ and the variables $\{X_{1},\ldots, X_{4}\}$ only differs in the intercept per learner.
+The similarity between two learners, as in the SEC algorithm, will be small if the difference between their sensitive variables $|R_{i}-R_{j}|$ is large.
 It is then more likely that SEC divides those with similar values of the sensitive variable into the same cluster.
-We still believe that the SEC-fairness method satisfies the fairness constraint since it does not utilize the sensitive variable at all.
-In addition, the sensitive variable is independent from the non-sensitive variables.
+It is worth mentioning that the SEC-fairness method satisfies the fairness constraint since it does not utilize the sensitive variable at all, and the non-sensitive variables used for clustering are independent of the sensitive variable.